Unexploded ordnance: Germany

 In Germany, the responsibility for UXO disposal falls to the states, each of which operates a bomb disposal unit.
 These are known as the Kampfmittelbeseitigungsdienst (KMBD) or Kampfmittelräumdienst (KRD) ("Explosive Ordnance Disposal Service") and are commonly part of the state police or report directly to a mid-level administrative district.
 Germany's bomb squads are considered some of the busiest worldwide, deactivating a bomb every two weeks.

 The presence of UXO is an ongoing task.
 Areas that have been subjected to aircraft bombs and artillery shells or were known battle grounds are mapped.
 The reconnaissance photos of the allies taken after airstrikes may show UXO and are still used to this day for location.
-In mapped areas New road projects, demolition, new land developments require clearing with metal detectors by the authorities to get the permits.
+In mapped areas, new road projects, demolition, and new land developments require clearing with metal detectors by the authorities to obtain permits.

 An estimated 5,500 UXOs from World War II are still uncovered each year in Germany, an average of 15 per day.
 Concentration is especially high in Berlin, where many artillery shells and smaller munitions from the Battle of Berlin are uncovered each year.
 One of the largest individual pieces ever found was an unexploded 'Tallboy' bomb uncovered in the Sorpe Dam in 1958.